fsl.data.atlases

 Loads and returns an

-instance for the atlas with the givenatlasID
+Atlasinstance for the atlas with the givenatlasID.- Parameters:

 loadSummary – If

-image is loaded.resolution – Optional.
+True, a 3DLabelAtlasimage is loaded.
+Otherwise, if the atlas is probabilistic, a 4DProbabilisticAtlasimage is loaded.resolution – Optional.
 Desired isotropic atlas resolution in millimetres, e.g.

-.
+1.0or2.0.
 The available atlas with the nearest resolution to this value will be returned.
 If not provided, the highest resolution atlas will be loaded.

 - fsl.data.atlases.addAtlas(filename, atlasID=None, save=True)